Sign up for our live training for R series applicants on October 25th. Library members can register here. Not a member yet? Purchase access here.

 • helped Dr. Collins with lecture preparation and fact checking, and assisted on his Shattuck Lecture for the New England Journal of Medicine.

 After leaving NIH, I launched a freelance medical writing career.
 I founded Meg Bouvier Medical Writing (now Bouvier Grant Group) in 2007.
-I have helped clients land more than $500 million in federal funding.
-My team has recently worked with:
+We have helped clients land more than $500 million in federal funding.
+NIH trusts our company to train their own postdoctoral fellows to write competitive NIH Career Development Awards (K applications).
+In addition, my team has recently worked with:

-• Four of the top 10 cancer hospitals
+• 3 of the top 10 cancer hospitals*

 In 2015, Bouvier Grant Group began offering virtual courses.
-We’ve helped more than 2,000 applicants and administrators with our virtual courses.
-We asked, “Have the courses improved your overall grantsmanship skills?”
+We’ve helped more than 3,000 applicants and administrators with our virtual courses.
+When asked, “Have the courses improved your overall grantsmanship skills?”
 88% of library member respondents chose 6 (“Definitely”) or 5 on a 6-point Likert Scale (N=143).

 FUN FACTS ABOUT ME